 The entrance fee used to be 100 baht for foreigners or 20 – 30 baht for Thais.
-Not sure anno 2021.
+Not sure about 2021.

 A great morning trip is to drive or preferably walk the naga stairway to the hilltop that holds the Chomkitti Temple, 1,9 kilometres out of town.
-At the base of the hill on which Wat Phrathat Chom Kitti sits there is a sacred well said to have curative powers.
+At the base of the hill on which Wat Phrathat Chom Kitti sits, a sacred well is said to have curative powers.
 The well is just off the main road.
 Note that women are not supposed to go near the well.

-When you arrive to Chiang Saen maybe you have already been to Sob Ruak, for the Golden Triangle views, opium museums and shopping.
-If not you can do it on your way back to Chiang Rai.
+When you arrive in Chiang Saen, maybe you have already been to Sob Ruak, for the Golden Triangle views, opium museums and shopping.
+If not, you can do it on your way back to Chiang Rai.
 It is just about 9 kilometres from Chiang Saen.

-If you have more time, go and see the “Temple of the Teak Forest”.
-The temple derives its name from the 300 teak trees planted on the site around the time of its foundation.
+If you have more time, go see the “Temple of the Teak Forest”.
+The temple derives its name from the 300 teak trees planted on the site around its foundation.
 Wat Pa Sak’s origins date back to the 13th or 14th centuries.
 The temple has an almost 13-meter high stupa with stucco motifs.

 We stayed at Maekhong View.
-The small two-star resort with great views and nice roof height in the rooms also figures an enjoyable balcony.
+The small two-star resort with great views and excellent roof height in the rooms also figures a lovely balcony.
 It was just opening up in June 2020 after the Covid lockdown.
-So at the time, the place looked a bit worn and there was a lot of dust everywhere.
-However, the place has potential if they freshen it up a bit.
+So at the time, the place looked a bit worn, and there was a lot of dust everywhere.
+However, the site has potential if they freshen it up a bit.